iterative/dvc.org/content/docs/command-reference/root.md

 This command returns the path to the root directory of the <abbr>DVC project</abbr>, relative to the current working directory.
-It can be used to build a path to a dependency file, command, or output.
+It can be used to build a path to a dependency, script, or <abbr>data artifact</abbr>, for example.
 Useful when working in a subdirectory of the project, and needing to refer to a file in another directory.

 ## Options